These 2 Rangers forwards in good place to start training camp, GM believes

 Then he hit a brick wall last season.

-Kakko began the season with high expectations and a place on the Rangers top line with Mika Zibanejad and Chris Kreider.
+Kakko began the season with high expectations and a place on the top line with Mika Zibanejad and Chris Kreider.
 That experiment didn’t pay off — the line struggled to produce offense and lacked chemistry.
-Kakko was then relegated to the third line, where he saw less ice time and continued to struggle offensively, largely playing with Jonny Brodzinski, Will Cuylle, Jimmy Vesey and Alex Wennberg.
+Kakko was relegated to the third line, where he saw less ice time and continued to struggle offensively, largely playing with Jonny Brodzinski, Will Cuylle, Jimmy Vesey and Alex Wennberg.

-During the Stanley Cup Playoffs, Kakko played 15 games and scored one goal, against the Washington Capitals in Game 4 of the first round He was a healthy scratch for Game 2 of the Eastern Conference Final against the Florida Panthers.
+During the Stanley Cup Playoffs, Kakko played 15 games and scored one goal, against the Washington Capitals in Game 4 of the first round.
+He was a healthy scratch for Game 2 of the Eastern Conference Final against the Florida Panthers.

 No bueno.